Senate GOP police bill hits roadblock, as Dems seek changes

 Ahead of Wednesday’s vote, Trump tweeted his support for the GOP bill.
 He said it would be “great for both people of color and police.”
 Trump tweeted, “Hope to sign it into law ASAP!”

-Vice President Mike Pence was set to huddle Wednesday with GOP senators at lunch.

-The vote was 55-45, failing to reach the 60-vote threshold needed to advance.
-Two Democrats, Alabama Sen. Doug Jones and West Virginia Sen. Joe Manchin, along with Sen. Angus King of Maine, an independent who caucuses with Democrats, voted with Republicans to open the debate.

-Senate Majority Leader Mitch McConnell criticized Democrats as engaging in “political nonsense.”
-Still, he vowed to try again, hoping to pass legislation before a July 4 holiday recess.
-McConnell switched his vote to no, a procedural move so he could swiftly bring it back for reconsideration.
+McConnell acknowledged Wednesday’s vote tally may fall short.
+If so, he vowed to try again, hoping to pass legislation before a July 4 holiday recess.

+“This is not about them or us,” Scott said on Tuesday.
+He said it’s about young people and others, “who are afraid to jog down the street or get in their car and drive.”

 During a GOP lunch Tuesday, Scott played for colleagues the racist voice mail messages he has recently received, according to a Republican granted anonymity to discuss the private meeting.
 Senators were shocked, and some suggested Scott needs security protection because some of the calls were threatening, said a Scott aide.
 The senator is considering options, his aide said.